Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 For a Portuguese fund manager raising a €50–100 million Golden Visa fund whose investor base is primarily European, Brazilian, Chinese, or Middle Eastern, the marginal cost of building this infrastructure to serve a handful of American subscribers rarely makes commercial sense.
 The fund's compliance budget is finite.
 Allocating it to FATCA infrastructure means not allocating it to something else.

-The four funds named in this article have made the opposite decision.
+Funds that accept US persons have made the opposite decision.
 They have built FATCA-compatible onboarding into their operating model, accepted the permanent overhead, and decided the additional administrative burden is worth it — typically because they've concluded that American demand for Portugal residency is large enough and durable enough to justify the investment, or because they have existing relationships with US-facing distribution channels (advisory firms like Movingto, US-based immigration attorneys, cross-border tax practices) that bring them sufficient volume.

 That decision is not reversible cheaply.
 Once a manager has built FATCA infrastructure, they tend to keep it; once they've declined to build it, they tend to stay declined.
 This is why the universe of US-eligible funds is small but reasonably stable.
 Managers don't drift in and out of US acceptance — they either commit to it or they don't.
 New funds occasionally enter the US-eligible group when a new manager makes the strategic decision at launch, and very occasionally a manager exits when they decide the volume hasn't justified the cost.
 But the universe doesn't churn week to week, which is what makes a verified shortlist actually useful.